 1. Citrus Long-Horned Beetle

 Both male and female citrus beetles are known for having very long antennae!
-Females have antenna that are 1.2 times as long as their body, while the antenna on males can be more than twice the length of their body.
+Females have antennae that are 1.2 times as long as their body, while the antenna on males can be more than twice the length of their body.
 Although these beetle are fascinating to look at, they’re a major pest that can kill many types of trees.
+They are native to parts of Southeast Asia and Japan, China, Korea and Taiwan.

 2. Sawyer Beetles

 If you’ve ever spotted a dark-colored beetle with extremely long antenna, there’s a good chance that it was a sawyer beetle!
-The sawyer beetle is a type of long-horned beetle that’s known for boring into wood.
+There are actually many different species of sawyer beetles that can be found across the world.
+They are a type of long-horned beetle that’s known for boring into wood.
 Some common types of sawyer beetles include the white-spotted sawyer beetle and the northeastern pine beetle.

 3. Huhu Beetles

 The largest beetle in New Zealand, the huhu beetle has long antenna that are curled at the ends.
-In addition to its massive antenna, the huhu beetle has strong jaws that can inflict very painful bites.
+In addition to its massive antenna, the huhu beetle has strong jaws that can inflict very painful bites, but only do so when threatened.
 When these beetles move, it’s common to see their antennae waving back and forth.

 4. Red Milkweed Beetles